ScottBurger/going_rogue_podcast/_posts/2025-06-20-spiritfall.md

 tags: ["2023", platformer]
 ---

 Dat ain't Falco!
 This week we wavedash into Spiritfall: the platformer beat-em-up with strong influence from the Super Smash Brothers series as well as Hades.
 The Blight has taken over the lands and your mysterious animal gods have tasked you, the Omenforged, to beat them back.
-With an array of weapons ranging from an axe-hammer to a scythe that transforms into a baseball bat, join us as we down-smash, L-cancel, and neutral-air our way across deserts, jungles, frozen wasteleands, and all the way up to the source of the Blight itself!
+With an array of weapons ranging from an axe-hammer to a scythe that transforms into a baseball bat, join us as we down-smash, L-cancel, and neutral-air our way across deserts, jungles, frozen wastelands, and all the way up to the source of the Blight itself!
 No Johns in this episode, we promise.

 <div class="container">
   <audio controls style="width: 100%;">